An edge CLT for the log determinant of Laguerre beta ensembles: Introduction

 The rest of the paper is organized as follows.
 Section \ref{sec:setup} introduces key quantities, discusses sub-gamma random variables and concentration inequalities associated with them.
 In Section \ref{sec:A.5}, we provide an asymptotic expression for the log determinant in terms of log of a rescaled determinant and a deterministic shift.
 In Section \ref{sec:A.4}, we analyze a linear approximation of this log of the rescaled determinant.
 A CLT for the linear approximation is derived in Section \ref{sec:A.1}.
 Error incurred from the linear approximation is shown to be negligible in Section \ref{sec:unif}.
-Section \ref{sec:technical_lemmas} contains proofs of some technical asymptotic estimates.
+Taken together, Sections \ref{sec:setup}-\ref{sec:unif} complete the proof of Theorem \ref{thm:mainresult}.
+The extension of Theorem \ref{thm:mainresult} to Theorem \ref{thm:mainresult2} is proved in Section \ref{sec:extension_to_edge}.
+The \hyperref[sec:technical_lemmas]{Appendix} contains proofs of some technical asymptotic estimates.

-\begin{remark} Throughout the paper, we use $C$, $C_1$, $C_2$, or $c$, $c_1$, $c_2$ in order to denote constants that are independent of $N$.
-Even if the constant is different from one place to another, we may use the same notation $C$, $C_1$, $C_2$, or $c$, $c_1$, $c_2$ as long as it does not depend on $N$ for the convenience of the presentation. \end{remark}